 Kidneys control the fluid, potassium, and sodium balance in our bodies.
 This balance is the major determinant of blood pressure.
-The kidneys seem to allow a large intake of potassium, and they do an excellent job of conserving large amounts of sodium.
+The kidneys allow a large intake of potassium, and they do an excellent job of conserving large amounts of sodium.
 Evolution probably explains why this occurs.
 Thousands of years ago potassium was easy to get in food and sodium was hard to get.
-Food was mostly alkaline.
+Food was mostly alkaline from its abundant bicarbonate precursors.
 But the question remains of how the kidneys do this.
 The Yanomami provide the clues.

 Scientists have discovered many potassium channels, sodium channels, active pumps, and proteins called co-transporters in our cells to balance sodium and potassium.
 They come in a variety of forms, and use differing mechanisms to perform their balancing work.